erizov/Professor/semester_6/lecture_38_monitoring_production/performance_profiling/README.md

 ## TL;DR

-**One Sentence**: A technique for observing and tracking system behavior, performance, and health.
+**One Sentence**: A technique for observing and tracking system behavior, capability, and health.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below **When to Use**: See 'Best Use Case' section
-**When NOT to Use**: See 'Do Not Confuse With' section
+**When NOT to Employ**: See 'Do Not Confuse With' section

 ## Learning Objectives